joelparkerhenderson/decision-record/README.md

 All these terms are within the topic of **knowledge management** (KM).

-The goal of this document is to provide a fast overview of descion records.
+The goal of this document is to provide a fast overview of decision records.

 ## Decision record template